hyperledger/web3j/README.md

 For a .NET implementation, check out [Nethereum](https://github.com/Nethereum/Nethereum).

-For a pure Java implementations of Ethereum, check out the great work that [EthereumJ](https://github.com/ethereum/ethereumj) are doing.
+For a pure Java implementation of the Ethereum client, check out [EthereumJ](https://github.com/ethereum/ethereumj) and the work of [Ether.Camp](https://github.com/ether-camp/).

 ## Thanks and Credits